adrianchwilkowski/Contacts/README.md

 ## .NET Project:

-1. In the NuGet Package Console, type `update-database`.
+1. In the NuGet Package Console, choose project `Infrastructure` and type `update-database`.
 2. To seed some data use `/Seeder/SeedContacts` and `/Seeder/SeedUser` endpoints.

 ## Angular Project: